qutip/qutip/doc/guide/guide-basics.rst

 <4x4 sparse matrix of type '<type 'numpy.complex128'>'
 	with 3 stored elements in Compressed Sparse Row format>

 The data property returns a message stating that the data is a sparse matrix.
 All Qobj's store their data as a sparse matrix to save memory.
-To access the underlying matrix one needs to use the full() function as described in the functions section.
+To access the underlying matrix one needs to use the :func:`qutip.Qobj.full` function as described in the functions section.

 Qobj Math
 +++++++++++

-The rules for mathematical operations on Qobj's is similar to standard matrix arithmetic:
+The rules for mathematical operations on Qobj's are similar to standard matrix arithmetic:

 >>> q=destroy(4)
 >>> x=sigmax()